kodeklubben/kidsakoder-minecraft/README.md

 ```
 python gen_secret_key.py
 ```
 Then the database needs to be initialized.
-Start a python prompt:
+Start a python prompt in the root repository folder:
 ```
 python
 ```